anacportillo23/anacportillo23.github.io/docs/index.md

 ### Track 2 by Pzizz
 Track 2 includes musical composition with marimba tones and string instrumentals, as well as wave noise and seagulls later on.

-Press the "Select Music Track" button **twice.** If you have already pressed it once to start playing Track 1, then you only need to press it one more time.
+To select, press the "Select Music Track" button **twice.** If you have already pressed it once to start playing Track 1, then you only need to press it one more time.